-Opposition to Significant Natural Resource Areas Management Program
+Opposition to Significant Natural Resource Areas Management Plan

-San Francisco’s Natural Areas Program was to be one of the great urban conservation programs in America.
-But in 2011, San Francisco released a Draft Environmental Impact Report ("DEIR") that will, if adopted, turn the program on its head.
+San Francisco’s Significant Natural Resource Areas Program was to be one of the great urban conservation programs in America.
+But in 2016, San Francisco released a Final Environmental Impact Report ("FEIR") for the Significant Natural Resource Area Management Plan ("SNRAMP") that will, if adopted, turn the program on its head.

-• Yet in 2011 the Departments released a SNRAMP Draft Environmental Impact Report (“DEIR”) that removed the original plan for Sharp Park and replaced it with A18, the Golf Course redevelopment project.
-Moreover, the DEIR declares the Golf Course a Historic Resource that CEQA must protect—even though the original design was washed away by ocean storms decades ago—and therefore refused to consider alternatives that would protect Sharp Park’s environment from this devastating and controversial project.
+Yet in November 2016 the Department released a SNRAMP FEIR that removed the original plan for Sharp Park and replaced it with A18, the Golf Course redevelopment project.
+Moreover, the FEIR declares the Golf Course a Historic Resource that CEQA must protect—even though the original design was washed away by ocean storms decades ago—and therefore refused to consider alternatives that would protect Sharp Park’s environment from this devastating and controversial project.

 Created: October 19, 2015 09:16